Hand washing: Health benefits

 Hand washing has many significant health benefits, including minimizing the spread of influenza, COVID-19, and other infectious diseases; preventing infectious causes of diarrhea; decreasing respiratory infections;

 and reducing infant mortality rate at home birth deliveries.
 A 2013 study showed that improved hand washing practices may lead to small improvements in the length growth in children under five years of age.
 In developing countries, childhood mortality rates related to respiratory and diarrheal diseases can be reduced by introducing simple behavioral changes, such as hand washing with soap.
 This simple action can reduce the rate of mortality from these diseases by almost 50%.
-Interventions that promote hand washing can reduce diarrhoea episodes by about a third, and this is comparable to providing clean water in low income areas.
-48% of reductions in diarrhoea episodes can be associated with hand washing with soap.
+Interventions that promote hand washing can reduce diarrhea episodes by about a third, and this is comparable to providing clean water in low income areas.
+48% of reductions in diarrhea episodes can be associated with hand washing with soap.

 Handwashing with soap is the single most effective and inexpensive way to prevent diarrhea and acute respiratory infections (ARI), as automatic behavior performed in homes, schools, and communities worldwide.
 Pneumonia, a major ARI, is the number one cause of mortality among children under five years old, taking the lives of an estimated 1.8 million children per year.
 Diarrhea and pneumonia together account for almost 3.5 million child deaths annually.
 According to UNICEF, turning handwashing with soap before eating and after using the toilet into an ingrained habit can save more lives than any single vaccine or medical intervention, cutting deaths from diarrhea by almost half and deaths from acute respiratory infections by one-quarter.
 Hand washing is usually integrated with other sanitation interventions as part of water, sanitation, and hygiene (WASH) programmes.
 Hand washing also protects against impetigo which is transmitted through direct physical contact.

 Adverse effects

 A small detrimental effect of handwashing is that frequent hand washing can lead to skin damage due to the drying of the skin.
-A 2012 Danish study found that excessive hand washing can lead to an itchy, flaky skin condition known as contact dermatitis, which is especially common among health-care workers.
+A 2012 Danish study found that excessive hand washing can lead to an itchy, flaky skin condition known as contact dermatitis, which is especially common among health-care workers.Frequent use of alcohol based hand sanitizers can also contribute to skin irritation and dryness, although this effect may be reduced by formulations that include moisturizers.